-ltem IFRS ASPE Initial measurement - instruments with contingent settlement provisions struments with Intingent settlement Treated as a financial liability.
+Item IFRS ASPE Initial measurement - instruments with contingent settlement provisions Treated as a financial liability.
+Treated as a financial liability if the contingency is highly likely.
 Measurement of debt and equity components Residual method: Measure debt component first at net present value of future cash flows.
 The residual balance to equity.
-Policy choice: Residual method Zero-equity method: Equity measured at zero and the balance to liabilities.
+Policy choice: 1.
+Residual method 2.
+Zero-equity method: Equity measured at zero and the balance to liabilities.
 CSOP forfeitures Measure forfeitures upfront as a change in estimate.
 Policy choice to measure forfeitures upfront as a change in estimate or later as they occur.